upm-space/dO2s/CONTRIBUTING.md

 [StackOverflow Question - How do I create a Git branch both locally and remotely?](https://stackoverflow.com/questions/2003505/how-do-i-delete-a-git-branch-both-locally-and-remotely)

 **TL;DR**: You create a branch to do your work, work on small fixes/features at a time, branches should be named based on the content or work you will be doing.
-To create a new branch.
+To create a new branch both locally and on the remote:
 ```bash
 git checkout -b <branch-name>
 git push -u <remote-name> <branch-name>